yehogwon/yehogwon.github.io/_honors/honor_1.md

 inline: true
 ---

+**POSTECHIAN Fellowship (Oct, 2025)**
+- Winner ($2,300)
+- As one of the two top fresh graduates.
+- From the department of Computer Science and Engineering at POSTECH.

 **Best Research Project Award (Jun, 2025)**
 - Winner ($350)
 - Ranked first among 90 undergraduate CSE research projects.